PX4/PX4-Devguide/en/concept/architecture.md

 <!-- This diagram can be updated from
 [here](https://drive.google.com/file/d/0B1TDW9ajamYkaGx3R0xGb1NaeU0/view?usp=sharing)
-and opened with draw.io Diagrams. -->
+and opened with draw.io Diagrams.
+You might need to request access if you don't have a px4.io Google account -->

 The source code is split into self-contained modules/programs (shown in `monospace` in the diagram).
 Usually a building block corresponds to exactly one module.
 At